dminear/ayso55.org/extra/index.md

 * U13G and U12G will be held from 12:00 PM to 1:30 PM
 * U11G and U11B and U12B will be held from 2:00 PM to 3:30 PM

-## EXTRA Team Camp

-[Register for the Extra Team Camp.](https://challenger.mycustomevent.com/ShoppingCart.aspx?com=detailview&imp=f&iid=75858&&returncom=productlist)  This particular session is for our Extra teams only.

 ## AYSO Region 55 Fall 2016 EXTRA Program

 See a [PDF](/extra/EXTRA2016.pdf) of the EXTRA program for easy printing.